ICP-Y2/workshop-week-2-JenifAle/README.md

 > - Step 4: Click the **“Start Simulation”** button to see the result.

 ```

 1.2.
 Learning Reflection

 Write a brief note about the results of the Series Battery Combination simulation.
-1.2.
-Learning Reflection

-Write a brief note about the results of the Series Battery Combination simulation.